For more comprehensive information about TAPS graduate programs, please read our Graduate Handbook.

 What is a Statement of Purpose?
 How long should it be?
 Your Statement of Purpose should be a succinct document, generally two to five pages in length, in which you tell us why you want to pursue a doctoral degree.
 And, if you have a reason, why Brown?

-What should I send as a Writing Sample?
+Is a writing sample required?
 How long should it be?
 We are interested in seeing a sample of what you consider to be your best scholarly writing.
 The sample can either be a research paper, or a theoretical essay, literary analysis or analysis of theatrical or art.
 We do not place any official constraints on the writing sample, but we recommend sending a sample between 10 and 25 pages.

 Can I send samples of playwriting or other non-scholarly writing in addition to a scholarly sample?
 You are free to send us any kind of sample you wish, we must stress that we will not be able to read material that exceeds a manageable number of pages.

 What teaching opportunities are available to graduate students?
 A graduate student who is awarded a fellowship upon entry can expect to have either teaching assistantships, proctorships, or research assistantships as part of the financial award package.
 Your first year is a fellowship year.
 After that year, you can expect an assistantship in some capacity for three years.
 Graduate students teach in years two, three, and four, including as TAs for professors.
 The fifth year is another fellowship year, with no assistantship requirements.
 We currently have students teaching as part of the Speech and Dance programs in the Department of Theatre Arts and Performance Studies.
-We also have a proctorship associated with the Becker Library.
 The Sheridan Center at Brown also offers a certificate in teaching preparedness for graduate students.
 This certificate, awarded after a series of workshops and instructional sessions, is an invaluable asset on the job market.
 For more information, see the Sheridan Center's website.

 What kinds of careers do persons with graduate degrees from Brown pursue?
-There is 100% job placement for TAPS alumni with numerous graduates and post-docs having found positions at New York University, McGill, Emerson, Colgate, Washington University, Harvard, Princeton, and Yale to name only a few schools.
+There is 100% job placement for TAPS alumni with graduates and post-docs.
+Recent placements include Harvard, Colgate, NYU, McGill, Emerson, Colgate, Washington University, University of Cincinnati, Princeton, and Yale.

 How many PhD students are in residence in any given year?
 In general there are between ten and fifteen A.M./Ph.D. students in residence in any given year.
 We accept only two to four students a year from an applicant pool between 80 and 110 in the past six years.